simonkosina/vbt/README.md

 # Velocity Based Training using TFLite object detection
-This is a proof of concept project implementing barbell velocity tracking using TFLite models detecting and tracking the weight plates in a video.
+This is a proof of concept project implementing barbell velocity tracking using TFLite models to detect and track the weight plates in a video.
 [TFLite object detection models](https://www.tensorflow.org/lite/models/modify/model_maker/object_detection) can than be run on mobile devices, forming the bases of a mobile application for real-time velocity tracking during training.

 Displayed below is a visualization of the bar path tracking (`track.py` script) and also the metric analysis displaying the concentric range of motion and average concentric velocity (`plot.py` script).